walterfreeman/ast101/final-projects.md

 ### Group work

 You may work in groups on fine arts-type projects; the idea here is that different people might have different skills that they contribute, but everyone is equally involved in the creative process.
-These groups should be no larger than three unless extra people are {\it absolutely} needed.
+These groups should be no larger than three unless extra people are absolutely needed.

 If you do so, each person should write a short summary of their contribution to the effort and submit it along with the project.
 I anticipate that this will mostly be done by people doing performance projects that require multiple performers, or for mixed media projects that involve different skill sets.

-If you're doing a project like this, you {\it must} send me a proposal telling me why you need multiple people.
+If you're doing a project like this, you *must* send me a proposal telling me why you need multiple people.

 ### Grading (please read this!)